ztacole/ztacole/README.md

 ## Hi! 👋 I'm Zaqi.

-An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.
+Second grade student at SMKN 24 Jakarta.
+I've enjoyed Kotlin and make it the main language in creating a project.

 - 🌱 I’m currently learning about Kotlin for Android Development
 - 💬 Feel free to ask me about Desktop Development or Web API Development using C# and ASP .NET